jp-schneider/awesome/README.md

 ```

-If you have any doubts or want to chat about the project, please [contact me](mailto://jan.schneider@uni-siegen.de?subject=AWESOME%20project)!
+If you have any doubts or just want to chat about the project, please [contact me](mailto://jan.schneider@uni-siegen.de?subject=AWESOME%20project)!

 Best,